andogy/MCH/English/Helps/agreement/README.md

 ## 1.rights statement
 ```
 all intellectual property rights of MCH,and all information content of MCH,include but no only:
     information content and it combination
     icons
     images
     figure
     colors
     UI design
     Layout frame
     MCH date
     extra programs
-these all owned by the we,it protected by copyright law,international copyright treaties and other intellectual property laws and regulations
+these all owned by the we
+it protected by copyright law,international copyright treaties and other intellectual property laws and regulations
 ```
 ## 2.Scope of license
 ### 2.1